Skip to main content

 Power Shortcodes are very useful in two cases:

-They allow the use of power features that are not normally available for security reasons.
+• They enable the use of power features that are usually unavailable due to security constraints.

 Powers Shortcodes allow you to define custom Dynamic Shortcodes easily by composing other Shortcodes.